The Original ! Hydraulic Ram Pumps

 Any new developments and user experiences are added to each reprint of the book.

 It just keeps getting better!
-In fact, there is a person in WA who has copied this book and is
+In fact, there is a person in WA who once copied the print book and

-selling it as their own.
+sold it as his own.
 That's alright, I hear imitation is the sincerest form of flattery.

-Too bad they can't answer your questions--maybe in a few years...Meanwhile I DO answer
+Too bad he can't answer your questions--He's off the net now...Meanwhile I DO answer

 questions as best I can--my personal e-mail is inside the book.